saworbit/diffkeeper/docs/history/implementation-checklist.md

 - [ ] **Documentation**
   - [ ] README is comprehensive
-  - [ ] QUICKSTART is accurate and tested
+- [ ] docs/quickstart.md is accurate and tested
   - [ ] API is documented
   - [ ] Examples work